My dear Family.

 It was a beautiful morning & I spent part of it sleeping out on the river bank.
 The native’s both male & female were strolling up & down while our fellows were bathing but no one minds these little things here.

-We moved on about 6 o’clock & had a terrific hill to climb a little way along & we thought the transport would never get up but when they got into it they went up like birds.
-We got to our billets which were at the beginning of a [illegible] district about 2 a m & were settled in by 3.
-Very few of the men were under cover but it was a fair night and the men slept out quite comfortably in orchards & fields.
+We moved on about 6 o’clock & had a terrific hill to climb a little way along & we thought the transport would never get up but when they got to it they went up like birds.
+We got to our billets which are at the beginning of a mining district about 2 a m & were settled in by 3.
+Very few of the men were under cover but it was a fine night and the men slept out quite comfortably in orchards & fields.
 To-day has been fine but a thunderstorm has come on to-night and it has begun raining.
 However we have got more of the men under cover & those who are not have put up bivouacs for themselves.

 My own billet is in a house & I have a bed but I am rather frightened of it & slept last night in my valise on top of the bed & was quite comfortable.

 The bed is in a curious little room leading out of our feeding room and is raised up about by steps.
 I don’t know what is underneath my room but it is something pretty sniffy.
 The whole place has a peculiar reek and I can’t quite analyse it yet but two of the constituents are pigsties and general filth.
 I will let you know the rest when I find them out.